Pauyy/metrobattle/README.md

 ```
 TERA determines which pokemon will be terastallized, the first or the second one
 SEARCH determines if you will play on the ladder or a private battle against the given username
+PSA determines if the bot will send a chat message if the opposing trainer has not been seen before.
+If psa is blank no message will be sent and no players will be marked as seen
 PRIVATE_CHALLENGE determines if the bot will accept gen9metronome battle requests [defaults to ignore]
 TEAM_N determines the number of available teams to be selected randomly as used teams for every battle
 If you want a team to be represented more than once you can add '_M' where M is the number of times this team will be represented